What is Mistletoe?

-Mistletoe- is a semi-parasitic plant that receives it nourishment by growing on apple, birch, elm, maple, oak, pine and several other species of trees.
-It has a plethora of medicinal applications that date back to Ancient Greece and has been used to treat medical conditions such as arthritis, epilepsy, hypertension, menopause and cancer.
+Mistletoe is a semi-parasitic plant that receives it nourishment by growing on apple, birch, elm, maple, oak, pine and several other species of trees.
+It attaches itself and penetrates the branches of a tree or shrub with a structure called a haustorium, through which it absorbs water and nutrients from the host plant.
+Mistletoe has a plethora of medicinal applications that date back to Ancient Greece and has been used to treat medical conditions such as arthritis, epilepsy, hypertension, menopause and cancer.

 Mistletoe’s actions are considered complex, however it is now recognized that at least one of its many benefits includes stimulating the immune system which assists in slowing down the growth of cancer cells.
 Many patients also report an improved quality of life such as feeling more positive, and needing less pain relief while taking it.
 Although it has been used successfully as a complementary treatment in other countries for many years, it has not been approved as a complementary cancer treatment in the USA due to lack of scientific testing.